Best VPN for Linux

 - Next, you’ll want to click on the + icon and import your config file.
 At this point, you may also want to choose which protocol you want to configure and enter the details manually, depending on how your chosen VPN provider works.
 Either way, once you’ve entered the details or imported your config file, click on the Add button to proceed.

 - You should then notice all of your VPN details added to the system and a new VPN connection appearing in your window.
 You can then click on the slider to activate your VPN.
 At that point, you’re good to go and can start enjoying the benefits of your VPN for all of your future online activities.

-- The VPN can be activated and deactivated as you like, and as long as it’s active, you’ll be protected, with all of your connections encrypted and your IP address hidden.
+- The VPN can be activated and deactivated as you like, and as long as it’s active, you’ll be protected; all of your connections encrypted, and your IP address covered.
 This will allow you to browse the internet anonymously, secure your data, and protect yourself from hackers and cybercriminals.

 Linux is one of the most secure and reliable operating systems out there, and a VPN helps to take it to the next level, adding even more security and protection for your data and connections.
 With a VPN for Linux set up on your device, you’ll be able to enjoy a whole host of unique benefits and features.
 So, if you’re ready to enhance your Linux usage, be sure to install one of the recommended VPNs listed above.

 Read More: New To VPN?
 Read Our Complete Guide for VPN Beginners